Synonym(s)

 Note(s)This section has been translated automatically.

-- The mutation described is a non-synonymous A-to-T transversion: change of amino acid from methionine to leucine at position 918 (M918L mutation).
+- The described mutation is a non-synonymous A-to-T transversion: change of the amino acid from methionine to leucine at position 918 (M918L mutation)

-Notice.
-Studies on evidence and efficacy of topical antiscabiosa show the best success with permethrin.
+Note!
+Studies on the evidence and efficacy of topical antiscabiosa show the best results with permethrin.

 LiteratureThis section has been translated automatically.

-- Cassell JA et al (2018) Scabies outbreaks in ten care homes for elderly people: a prospective study ofclinical
+- Cassell JA et al. (2018) Scabies outbreaks in ten care homes for elderly people: a prospective study of

 - Chouela E et al (2002) Diagnosis and treatment of scabies: a practical guide.
-At J Clin Dermatol 3: 9-18
+Am J Clin Dermatol 3: 9-18

 Incoming links (55)